riceissa/issarice.com/wiki/vim.md

 * When trying to [build new habits](http://www.moolenaar.net/habits.html), it's better to do it in non-ad hoc ways.
   Usually Vim or Tim Pope has a better solution in mind than the one you can think of on the spot.
+More than once I have come up with an ad hoc solution only to find that the Vim developers or Tim Pope has solved the problem in more idiomatic ways.
 * Use mappings to take care of complex tasks like casework rather than simply as aliases to built-in commands.
   You might be tempted to map common commands like `:write`, but `:write` is